 As a former Eagle Scout, I was taught many important skills and tricks to enjoy the great outdoors responsibly.
 One of the most important lessons I learned is a simple, but at times complex one: be prepared.
 “Be prepared” is the Scout Motto, and in order to enjoy the outdoors responsibly (and comfortably) you really do need to be prepared.
-There can be a lot to plan before your next camping, hunting, hiking or fishing trip, and I sometimes forget some of the smaller and overlooked items that make a big difference while outdoors.
+We often think of packing important camping gear, and sometimes we forget some of the smaller and easily overlooked items that make a big difference while outdoors.
 Below is a list of 9 easily forgotten items that will make your next outdoor adventure more enjoyable.

 Chapstick.
 I live in Colorado, so I rarely go anywhere without this high-elevation necessity.
 This almost always tops my list of forgotten items, and it’s one of those things that you quickly notice you have forgotten.
 I can’t tell you how many times I have stopped at a gas station to buy a forgotten tube of chapstick halfway up the mountains.